davenverse/shellfish/docs/tutorial/file_handling.md

 # File Handling

-A scripting library does not only contain reading and writing operations, thats why we also include methods for manipulating files such as creations, deletions, permissions and other nice stuff in the library.
+A scripting library does not only contain reading and writing operations, that's why we also include methods for manipulating files such as creations, deletions, permissions and other nice stuff in the library.

 ## Create a file

-You may want to create a file without inmediatly writing on it.
+You may want to create a file without immediately writing on it.
 For example, when you want to modify the permissions first or let another process/fiber handle it instead.
 For such and more reasons, you can create a file or directory using the `createFile` and `createDirectory` functions.

 This is how you can create a file in Shellfish: